AeRabelais/poly-path/README.md

 Learning is Forever.

-A resource dump for information on various fields of interest.
+Curating selected bibliographies on various topics of interest.